radish-bdd/radish/docs/tutorial.rst

 Tags are a way to group or classify Features and Scenarios.
 Radish is able to only run Features or Scenarios with specific Tags.
-Tags are declared with a similar syntax as decorators in python:
+Tags are declared with a similar syntax as decorators in Python:

 .. code:: cucumber